 I already made a post in April 2014 where Microsoft announced the first preview of the Windows Management Framework 5.0.
 At this time, the Windows Management Framework V5 Preview came with a module called OneGet, which allowed you to install and manage packages.
 In the latest versions, the name from OneGet changed to PackageManagement.
 With Windows 10, you can now make use of this module.
 This helps you to install software and features.
 This can also be used to install Sysinternals using PowerShell.

 The Sysinternals web site was created in 1996 by Mark Russinovich to host his advanced system utilities and technical information.
 Whether you’re an IT Pro or a developer, you’ll find the utilities to help you manage, troubleshoot, and diagnose your Windows systems and applications.

 - Read the official guide to the Sysinternals tools, Troubleshooting with the Windows Sysinternals Tools

 - Watch Mark’s top-rated Case-of-the-Unexplained troubleshooting presentations and other webcasts

 - Read Mark’s Blog which highlights the use of the tools to solve real problems

 - Post your questions in the Sysinternals Forum

-By default you get the PowerShell Gallery as source for Packages, first thing you can do is add the chocolatey Repository to your Package Sources:
+By default you get the PowerShell Gallery as a source for Packages, the first thing you can do is add the chocolatey Repository to your Package Sources: